 Harrira.
 This is a famous Moroccan vegetable soup.
 It’s almost always thickened with flour.

 ^^ Desert at our riad… Dan got nice crepes but I was pleased with my sweet cooked bananas and nuts!

-I didn’t spend my time in Morocco really hunting down specialty GF restaurants like I usually do, as I was quite satisfied with tagine.
+We spent most of our time in Morocco based out of Marrakech.
+I didn’t spend my time in Marrakech really hunting down specialty gluten free restaurants like I usually do, as I was quite satisfied with tagine.
 Marrakech was also incredibly crowded so it was difficult to navigate to specific restaurants/locations – it was much less stressful to just eat where we happened to be when we got hungry!

 I did, however, share a list of the restaurants we went to in my 9 Secrets of Marrakech post.
 If you missed it, here they are again!

-Amal Women’s Training Center – Best rated Marrakech restaurant on tripadvisor, this restaurant is also a charity training center for disadvantaged women.
+- Amal Women’s Training Center – Best rated Marrakech restaurant on tripadvisor, this restaurant is also a charity training center for disadvantaged women.
 And the food is out of this world.
-We did a cooking class here and learned to make our own tagine.
+We did a cooking class here and learned to make our own (gluten free!) tagine.

 Happy traveling!
 Have you been to Morocco on a gluten free diet before?
 Any other advice?
 Let me know!

 This post is now available as an app!
 Download it on GPS My City so you can take it as a walking tour with you.